1Genevieve/Survival-Analysis/README.md

 For example:

 ```
 km_fit <- survfit(Surv(fu_time, death) ~ 1)
 ```

 **'Surv(fu_time, death)'** defines the survival object for the analysis.
 The **'Surv'** function is used to specify the time-to-event data, where fu_time represents the follow-up time and death represents the event indicator (1 if an event occurred, 0 if censored). ~ 1 is the formula specification for the survival analysis.
 Tilde (~) separates the response variable **'(Surv(fu_time, death))'** from the explanatory variable.
 In this case, 1 indicates that there are no explanatory variables, meaning we are interested in estimating the overall survival curve without considering any specific grouping factors.

+**'km_fit'** is the survfit object obtained from the Kaplan-Meier analysis.
 Plotting km_fit will show show the survival curve:

 ![kmfit](https://github.com/1Genevieve/Survival_Analysis/blob/master/kmfit2.JPG)

-**'km_fit'** is the survfit object obtained from the Kaplan-Meier analysis. **'km_fit'** also contains the survival probabilities at different time points, and other relevant information such as the number at risk and the number of events at each time point. km-fit can be used to plot the survival curve or perform further analyses on the survival data.
+**'km_fit'** also contains the survival probabilities at different time points, and other relevant information such as the number at risk and the number of events at each time point. **'km-fit'** can be used to plot the survival curve or perform further analyses on the survival data.

 ### 2. "surv"
 Produces the KM estimates of the probability of survival over time